Dave has eaten at all of the restaurants listed below. More restaurants will be added here during future climbing trips.

 The Anticuchos are beef hearts and one of these dishes is served shish kebob style.
 There are also excellent Trucha or trout entrees.
 Oh, and wonderful ice cream.
 A dinner here is always a tradition for us after ending our treks or climbs.

-If you want authentic Thai dishes eat here.
 The prices are certainly not cheap, but the excellent food, nice atmosphere and friendly staff is worth it.
 When there are climbers eating here its a good place to catch up on the latest climbing routes and conditions.
 Note that this restaurant is generally only open part of the year during the climbing season which typically runs from mid May through early October.
 If you are not visiting during those times, this restaurant will probably not be open.